 Tap Left or Right under Press And Hold AirPods to set the function for each side.
 Choose between Noise Control and Siri.
 Under Noise Control, you can select which modes you want to cycle through: Noise Cancellation, Transparency, Off.

-If you find the AirPod Pro earbuds to be too pricey, you can check out Anker’s Soundcore Liberty Air 2 Pro buds as an alternative.
+If you find the AirPod Pro earbuds too pricey, you can check out Anker’s Soundcore Liberty Air 2 Pro buds as an alternative.